siberianfox/g2wiki/g2dialect-Operating-Model.md

 ### 4. Part File
 This layer actually runs the part file.
 It interprets all Gcode commands int the file and executes the job as a sequence of time-coordinated steps.
 It may execute movement, heating, extrusion, cutting, laser, vacuum, or other controls for devices

-Gcode is primarily a job description language, and much less a job control language.
-What Gcode does well (at the risk of getting too theoretical):
-- Express exact details of pre-planned motion - i.e. Gcode is static
-- Initiate real-time state changes in peripherals (when these states are planned in advance)
-- Sequence and synchronize complex / coordinated sets of events

-What Gcode does not do as well:
-- Interject realtime changes into pre-planned motion (dynamic control)
-- Manage devices and perform configuration (setup)
-- Provide job management, beyond rudimentary start and end